-1. Twelve semester units in applied behavior analysis and one year of experience in designing and/or implementing behavior modification intervention services; BPC Sec.
-2913(b)or

-2. Two years of experience in designing and/or implementing behavior modification intervention services.
+- 1. Twelve semester units in applied behavior analysis and one year of experience in designing and/or implementing behavior modification intervention services; or - 2.
+Two years of experience in designing and/or implementing behavior modification intervention services.

 Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.